zeeman-effect/maiar-ai/website/docs/05-core-utilities/createEvent.md

 ## Understanding Events

-Events in Maiar are the starting point of processing pipelines.
+Events in MAIAR are the starting point of processing pipelines.
 They consist of:

 1. **Initial Context**: The starting state and trigger information
 2. **Platform Context**: Optional platform-specific data and handlers